The Learning

 Overview

-Regent College utilises the Western Australian Curriculum, as set by the School Curriculum and Standards Authority (SCSA).
+Regent College utilises the Western Australian Curriculum as set by the School Curriculum and Standards Authority (SCSA).
 There is a registration process by which all schools are evaluated.
 In 2021, Regent College underwent the registration renewal process and successfully achieved registration for the maximum time possible, which is currently 5 years.
 Regent College is seeking to be future-minded in terms of anticipating the needs of students.
 To that end, we are outward focussed, seeking opportunities and have ongoing review of current practices.

 Childhood of Learning